 Is lease/loan gap coverage required?

-This coverage is usually optional but it may be required by your lender, especially if you have a lease on the vehicle.
+This coverage is usually optional but it may be required by your lender, especially if you have a lease on the vehicle, including in Glenwood Springs and Rifle.

 What isn’t covered by lease/loan gap coverage?